Callumk7/cloudflare-blog/content/projects/this-little-piggy.md

 **Conclusion**

 In conclusion, the successful implementation of this project not only provided a significant online presence for 'This Little Piggy Richmond' but also met the specific requirements of the client with precision.
 Leveraging the user-friendly interface of Notion and the flexibility of Next.js, we were able to create a dynamic, accessible, and easy-to-update platform.
-This accomplishment empowers the organization to continue their noble cause of rescuing and rehoming guinea pigs seamlessly.
-Furthermore, the selection of technologies underpins the site’s sustainability, ensuring scalability to match the organization's future growth.
+This accomplishment empowers the organisation to continue their noble cause of rescuing and rehoming guinea pigs seamlessly.
+Furthermore, the selection of technologies underpins the site’s sustainability, ensuring scalability to match the organisation's future growth.